-The IDC is actively supporting current students to become Chartered Engineers (CEng) via the IET and IMechE.
+The IDC actively supported students to become Chartered Engineers (CEng) via the IET and IMechE.

 What is a Chartered Engineer?

 A Chartered Engineer is an engineer who has become professionally registered with the Engineering Council.
 After registration, you’ll be able to use the initials ‘CEng’ after your name, which evidences that you have met the necessary competence and commitment standard.